KoanOps/Recs/FAQ/cleaning.md

 # Data Cleaning Tips<br>
-Making the model run fast, accurate, and consistent you must spend a lot of time cleaning data.
-The model's validity is judged by how well it matches live market data.<br>
+Making your model run fast, accurate, and consistent - you must spend a lot of time cleaning data.
+Your model's validity is judged by how well it matches live market data.<br>

 1. Cleaning is multi-stage.<br>
 	•	Start with obvious issues (like missing or incorrect entries).<br>
-	•	Then do finer passes to catch subtle problems until the data is fully usable.<br>
+	•	Then, do finer passes to catch subtle problems until the data is fully usable.<br>
 2. Look beyond just missing values<br>
 	•	Missing or nulls are only the first layer of problems.<br>
 	•	Data providers might interpolate missing values or record prices in thin markets (low-liquidity, unreliable data).<br>